salsadigitalauorg/ckanext-invalid-uris/README.md

                             'all' => get all metadata

   -p, --package_types TEXT  Optional.
-List of the package types, comma
+List of the package types, space
                             separated, default: 'dataset dataservice'

   -v, --validator TEXT      Optional.
 The name of the uri validator, default: